Bupropion Pregnancy and Breastfeeding Warnings

 The manufacturer recommends that bupropion should be used during pregnancy only if the potential benefit outweighs the potential risk to the fetus.
 Smoking cessation without the use of medications is advisable during pregnancy.
 AU TGA pregnancy category: B2 US FDA pregnancy category: C

 High dose animal studies have failed to reveal evidence of specific teratogenic effects.
 Low dose animal studies in rabbits have reported a slightly increased incidence of fetal malformations and skeletal variations.
 Epidemiological studies of pregnant women exposed to bupropion in the first trimester show no increased risk of congenital malformations overall.
 Data from the international bupropion pregnancy register (675 trimester exposures) and a retrospective cohort study using the United Healthcare database (1,213 first trimester exposures) and a case-control study from the National Birth Defects Prevention Study (6,853 infants with cardiovascular malformations and 5,763 with non-cardiovascular malformations) did not show an increased risk for malformations overall after bupropion exposure during the first trimester.
 A retrospective database of infants (n=7005) whose mothers were exposed to bupropion in the first trimester and outside of the first trimester also failed to reveal an increased risk for congenital malformation, especially cardiovascular malformation.
 Study findings on the risk for left ventricular outflow tract obstruction and ventricular septal defect after first trimester exposure to bupropion are inconclusive.
-AU TGA pregnancy category C: Drugs which, owing to their pharmacological effects, have caused or may be suspected of causing, harmful effects on the human fetus or neonate without causing malformations.
-These effects may be reversible.
-Accompanying texts should be consulted for further details.
+AU TGA pregnancy category B2: Drugs which have been taken by only a limited number of pregnant women and women of childbearing age, without an increase in the frequency of malformation or other direct or indirect harmful effects on the human fetus having been observed.
+Studies in animals are inadequate or may be lacking, but available data show no evidence of an increased occurrence of fetal damage.
 US FDA pregnancy category C: Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.

 Bupropion Breastfeeding Warnings